flash62au/WiTcontroller/README.md

 A "Throttle" can control only one train, which may be one loco, or more than one loco in consist/MU.

 *WiTcontroller*, as a "controller", **contains up to six (6) "throttles"**.
-Each which can control any number of locos in consist/MU.
+Each of which can control any number of locos in consist/MU.
 You can swap between throttles at will (``keypad 5``) to select which locos/consists/MUs you one you are manipulating at a given time.
 While you can only manipulate one loco/consist/MU at at time, the others continue running at the setting you last gave it.

 ## Features